KarthikhKamath/RAG-Frontend/README.md

 # Chat Interface with AI Integration

 A simple, responsive React application that provides users with an AI-powered chat experience.
-This application manages user sessions, stores chat history, and facilitates seamless communication with an AI backend.
+This application manages user sessions, stores chat history, and communicates with an AI backend.

 ### Features